stackevo/spudreq/draft-trammell-spud-req.md

 # Contributors

 In addition to the editors, this document is the work of David Black, Ken Calvert, Ted Hardie, Joe Hildebrand, Jana Iyengar, and Eric Rescorla.

+# Acknowledgments

+Thanks to Roland Bless, Cameron Byrne, Toerless Eckert, Daniel Kahn Gillmor, Tom Herbert, and Christian Huitema for feedback and comments on these requirements, as well as to the participants at the SPUD BoF at IETF 92 meeting in Dallas inand the IAB SEMI workshop in Zurich for the discussions leading to this work.